Skip to content

-Neck Lift in Londrina, Brazil: deep rejuvenation of the neck
+Neck Lift in Brazil: deep rejuvenation of the neck

 The neck is one of the first areas of the body to show signs of aging.
 While many people invest in skincare for the face, the neck is often neglected, and when the signs appear — double chin, vertical bands, sagging skin, loss of the cervical angle — the frustration is immense.
 No cream, laser, or non-surgical treatment can significantly reverse these changes.
-As a neck lift specialist in Brazil, I offer advanced neck rejuvenation techniques that deliver lasting, natural results.
+As a neck lift specialist in Brazil, I offer advanced neck rejuvenation techniques that aim for long-lasting, natural-looking results.

 The neck lift, also known as cervicoplasty, is the surgery that specifically addresses the aging of the neck.
 And when I talk about deep neck lift, I am referring to an even more comprehensive procedure that goes beyond the skin and the platysma muscle to treat deep structures such as subplatysmal fat, digastric muscles, and even submandibular glands when necessary.